hamelsmu/notes/docs/k8s/index.md

 ![](20221212122136.png)

 One of the best ways to set yourself apart as a data scientist are your skills.
 Traditional education often emphasizes learning the latest ML techniques.
-Furthermore, the most successfull ML researchers enjoy visibility and high compensation.
-However, Cutting-edge ML research is very competitive.
+However, cutting-edge ML research is very competitive.
 It also moves incredibly fast!
 In the last 6 months, we have seen Stable Diffusion and ChatGPT, with more to come.
 It's also an extremely crowded space.

 In my experience, the bottleneck many teams face is not lack of knowledge of cutting edge ML techniques, but software engineering skills and partners to help operationalize  models.
 If you take some time to learn how to stand up tools and infrastructure, you will be invaluable to your team.